waynegramlich/Fab/ApexSketch.md

 The are 4 base classes of used in this module:
 * ApexDrawing: Create one or more FreeCAD Sketches and applies Part Design and Path operations.
+* ApexOperation: This is the Part Design and Path operation information.
 * ApexShape: This is the geometric shapes that go into the ApexDrawing.
+* ApexGeometry: The class of objects represents 2D geometric constructs (point, line, arc, circle).

+There is a rich set of FreeCAD PartDesign operations that can be applied to sketches.
+The construction operations are pad, revolve, loft, sweep and helix.
+The subtraction operations are pocket, hole, groove, loft, sweep and helix.
+The current ApexOperation sub-classes are:
+* ApexPad: Performs a FreeCAD Part Design pad operation.
-* ApexOperation: This is the Part Design and Path operation information.
+* ApexPocket: Performs a FreeCAD Part Design pocket operation
-* ApexGeometry: This is an internal class used to construct a fully constrained FreeCAD sketch.
+* ApexHole: Performs a FreeCAD Part Design pocket operation Each of these these operations takes either an ApexCircle or an ApexPolygon as an argument.

 The ApexShape sub-classes are:
 * ApexCircle: This represents a circle in the ApexDrawing.